-The coffee machine itself has a classic octagonal shape and provides optimal interaction between water and hot air.
+The coffee maker itself has a classic octagonal shape and provides optimal interaction between water and hot air.
 Whatever volume of coffee you want to brew, the Bialetti Express can handle it.

-You can use the coffee machine to brew on both gas and electric stoves.
-Thanks to its size and ease of use, this coffee machine is very mobile, so you can prepare delicious coffee on mobile gas burners or on campfire coals when you go outdoors.
+You can use this best coffee maker to brew on both gas and electric stoves.
+Thanks to its size and ease of use, this coffee maker is very mobile, so you can prepare delicious cup of coffee on mobile gas burners or on campfire coals when you go outdoors.

 It is best to wash the coffee machine by hand.
 It’s not dishwasher-safe.

 The Bialetti Moka Express line now has six models designed for different volumes of coffee, from a single cup version to a giant 22.7 oz Moka pot, which is enough for 12 cups.
 All of them are made using proven technology that has not changed since 1933, and use only the highest quality materials.